OGGM/oggm/docs/introduction.rst

 details are provided in the other sections:

 Preprocessing
-  The glacier outlines extracted from a reference dataset (`RGI`_) and are projected onto a local gridded map of the glacier (**Fig. a**).
+  The glacier outlines are extracted from a reference dataset (`RGI`_) and projected onto a local gridded map of the glacier (**Fig. a**).
 Depending on the glacier location, a suitable source for the topographical data is downloaded automatically and interpolated to the local grid.
-  The map spatial resolution depends on the size of the glacier.
+  The spatial resolution of the map depends on the size of the glacier.

 Flowlines
   The glacier centerlines are computed using a geometrical routing algorithm